nfdi4plants/ARC-specification/ARC specification.md

 -  ARC MUST be [reproducible](#reproducible-arcs)

 Notes:
-  - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI).
+  - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI) nor that metadata is complete or enables reusability of data.
 While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
 These are intentionally not captured in this specification.

+  - It might be worth to notice that experimental metadata necessary for publication in a specific outlet is encoded by template that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

   - Minimal administrative metadata ensure compliance with DataCite for DOI creation
-  - (TODO: provisions to enable reproducibility - what do we want to require here?)

 ### Reproducible ARCs